Equifax Breach is Very Possibly the Worst Leak of Personal Info Ever - Slashdot

 Equifax and the 2 other credit bureaus have a ton of non-credit related information on consumers as well.
 It will be interesting to see what else was not reported as part of the breach.

 I'm going to sound like an old fart, but a lot of these "cyberattacks" end up being down to a very dumb misconfiguration like leaving FTP open, failure to patch security holes, and things like leaving data on unprotected public cloud storage.
-Part of my job is being a technical mentor to some of our more junior staff, and wha
+Part of my job is being a technical mentor to some of our more junior staff, and what I'm seeing is a lot of developers and CS people who really don't know the guts of how IT works.
+I'm not saying people should go back to punch cards and assembler, but having some clue about TCP/IP, DNS, what an open port on a server means, how a firewall works, etc. would go a long way to preventing some of the dumber things I've seen.
+Most of this is very much abstracted, and in a "cloud-first" world it's even more so.
+The network is just assumed to work underneath everything else, and i think this is where a lot of the misconfiguration problems get missed.

+We may or may not see what actually happened.
+It could have been some state-sponsored hacking group planning a painstaking attack requiring intimate knowledge of everything.
+But knowing what I know about corporate IT, it was most likely some lowest-bidder contractor being forced to pull another 12-hour shift and missing something.
+Until companies have to actually pay for these issues, all we're going to get is "free credit monitoring" for a year, which costs them nothing, and _maybe_ we'll get a check for 11 cents from a class action lawsuit 20 years from now when it winds its way through the system.

-Three executives sold 1.8 million in stock (Score:1)
+Three executives sold 1.8 million in stock (Score:2)

 WRONG!
 (Score:1)